salesforce/lwc-rfcs/text/0000-attributes-as-props.md

 ## TL;DR
 - `static observableAttributes` and `attributeChangedCallback` removal
 - Allow Component authors to define public getter/setter for global HTML attributes
-- Opt-out of global HTML attributes reflection by declaring a getter/setter.
+- Opt-out of global HTML attributes reflection by declaring a public getter/setter or a public field.
 - `data-` and `aria-` attributes can no longer be accessed inside of components.
 They only reflect back to the DOM.

 ## Attribute reactivity